-If an incoming message is not encrypted, the xwsSecurityInterceptor will return a SOAP Fault to the sender.
+If an incoming message is not encrypted, the XwsSecurityInterceptor will return a SOAP Fault to the sender.
 If it is present, it will fire a DecryptionKeyCallback to the registered handlers.
-Within Spring-WS, there is one class which handled this particular callback: the KeyStoreCallbackHandler.
+Within Spring-WS, there is one class which handled this particular callback: theKeyStoreCallbackHandler.

-As described in Section 7.3.3, "KeyStoreCallbackHandler", the KeyStoreCallbackHandler uses a java.security.KeyStore for handling various cryptographic callbacks, including decryption.
+As described inSection 7.2.1.3, "KeyStoreCallbackHandler", the KeyStoreCallbackHandler uses a java.security.KeyStore for handling various cryptographic callbacks, including decryption.
 For decryption, the handler uses the keyStore property.
 Additionally, you must set the privateKeyPassword property to unlock the private key used for decryption.
 For decryption based on symmetric keys, it will use the symmetricStore.

-7.6.2.
+7.2.4.2.
 Encryption

 To encrypt outgoing SOAP messages, the security policy file should contain a Encrypt element.
-This element can further carry a EncryptionTarget element which indicates which part of the message should be encrypted, and a Symmetrickey to indicate that a shared secret instead of the regular private key should be used to decrypt the message.
+This element can further carry a EncryptionTarget element which indicates which part of the message should be encrypted, and a SymmetricKey to indicate that a shared secret instead of the regular public key should be used to encrypt the message.
 You can read a description of the other elements here.